Ravindra Prabhat: Writings and style

-Prabhat is a realistic poet, often writing about social topics and human suffering.
-His work often touches the concept of human suffering and social issues.
+Prabhat often writes about social issues and human suffering.

 Blogging

-Prabhat has written and edited works on Hindi blogging, and has also published his writing in the form of a blog.
-He started blogging in 2007, and has published fiction as well as reviews of other blogs.
+Prabhat has written and edited works on Hindi blogging and has also published his writing in the form of a blog.
+He started blogging in 2007 and has published fiction as well as reviews of other blogs.

 Prabhat is a founding member of the Parikalpna Award, a blog literary award in India.
 It is presented by the magazine Parikalpana Samay and the Non-governmental organization Parikalpnaa.
 The first Parikalpna Award was presented on 30 April 2011.